annathan/EngageSquared/Security Architecture Review.md

 This Security Architecture Review (SAR) evaluates your Microsoft 365 and endpoint environment against the **Australian Cyber Security Centre’s Essential 8 (E8)** maturity model.

 The **goal** is to help you understand your current security posture, prioritise actions that improve resilience, and create a practical roadmap to higher E8 maturity.
-We will also highlight how your existing or recommended controls map to **NIST Cybersecurity Framework** and **Zero Trust** principles — but these will be positioned as complementary, not the primary focus.
+We will also highlight how your existing or recommended controls map to **NIST Cybersecurity Framework** and **Zero Trust** principles, but these will be positioned as complementary, not the primary focus.

 ---